 Objects and archives in the MTG collections are rich with memory of the horror of that day, and of its aftermath.
 Visiting this exhibition is a must for those who seek to understand a place shaped by destruction on a scale unparalleled in New Zealand, of a story that has shaped a visible scar on Hawke’s Bay, and of the invisible scars - held in the memories of its places and people, still vivid over 80 years on.

-The 'Survivors' Stories' film also plays throughout the day, continuously and plays for 35 minutes.
-The film contains the personal accounts from Hana Cotter, Audrey McKelvie, Jim Clayton, and Lauris Edmond as they describe the 1931 Napier Earthquake.
+The 'Survivors' Stories' film containing the personal accounts from Hana Cotter, Audrey McKelvie, Jim Clayton, and Lauris Edmond plays continuously throughout the day (note: this film has subtitles).

 Supported by Hawke’s Bay Regional Council.